 Mission & Objectives

-The department prepares its majors with a thorough and rigorous background in undergraduate studies in chemistry, so they may successfully pursue graduate studies in chemistry and related sciences or begin careers as professional chemists.
+The Department of Chemistry at Morehouse College prepares its majors with a thorough and rigorous background in undergraduate studies in chemistry, so they may successfully pursue graduate studies in chemistry and related sciences or begin careers as professional chemists.